Artist

 How much does Simon & Garfunkel make in a year?

-Simon & Garfunkel is modeled at $1.1M-$4.4M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Simon & Garfunkel is estimated at $1.1M-$4.4M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Simon & Garfunkel still make money?